 About the Flute Maker

 Our flutes are known for their playability, responsiveness and acoustics.
 We believe we've now improved on this.
 We use a specially designed slow air chamber to capture moisture which minimises the chance of the flute wetting out.
-To make our flutes we use a combination of a few of the time proven traditional methods combined with the latest technology.
+To make our flutes, we use a combination of a few different time proven traditional methods, combined with the latest technology.
 We have made a substantial investment in precision machinery so we can better craft precisely made and tuned flutes.
 This machinery has an accuracy which can be very difficult to obtain using hand tools.

 All our flutes are made from solid blocks of timber and precision bored, not split and glued.
 Precision boring produces a perfectly round smooth bore which is ideal for creating sound.
 This process also allows us to use highly figured and decorative timbers without a glue line on the side of the flute disrupting the natural flow of the grain.
 It also eliminates the risk of the glue line possibly splitting in the future.
 All our end caps and timber inlay work are done using accepted woodworking practises, not just glued on.